oss-slu/Pi4Micronaut/community-guidelines.md

 # Community Guidelines

+The Pi4Micronaut is an Open source project.
+Our goal is to create a Java library using the Micronaut Framework and Pi4J to streamline the process of creating IoT web applications which utilize hardware connectivity to Raspberry Pi's.

+***

 The Micronaut Foundation™ is a not-for-profit organization that serves to:
 - Ensure technical innovation and advancement of the Micronaut framework as a free and open public-use software development toolkit for a growing global community
 - Evangelize and promote the Micronaut framework as a leading technology in the JVM space